srobo/volunteer-emails/SR2022/2022-04-17-volunteer-schedule.md

 preview-text: Here's all you need to know about what you're scheduled to do at the competition.
 ---

 Hi,

-We've allocated your volunteer roles during the competition, however as we get closer to the competition, we're likely to have to make alterations (we're a bit tight on volunteers this year!), so be sure to check the links again closer to the date to make sure you're still scheduled for the same roles.
+We've allocated your volunteer roles during the competition, however these roles aren't permanent.
+There's a chance we may need to make alterations in the days leading up to the competition, so be sure to check the links again closer to the date to make sure you're still scheduled for the same roles!

 - [Thursday (set-up day)](REDACTED)
 - [Friday (set-up day)](REDACTED)
 - [Saturday](REDACTED)
 - [Sunday](REDACTED)

-We have made [a summary of the roles](REDACTED), but I've included a description for your roles below:
+Get yourself trained up!
+We have a short [a summary of the roles](REDACTED), be sure to check it, as we have a bunch of roles with an entire page of documentation.

 {Short personal text explaining what they are signed up for and copy/pasting the role descriptions for their role}.